usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Framing your story as a contribution to professional development and government-wide learning often shifts the tone from "risk" to "value."
 The more you position yourself as a thoughtful steward of your agency’s mission, the more likely you are to get support.

 ---
-## AI Tool Procurement Case Study Template
+## AI tool procurement case study template

 This template is designed to help contracting officers document and share their procurement experience with AI tools.
 Use it to reflect on your process, capture insights, and contribute to shared learning across government.